eireksten/jspatterns/README.md

 Modify `app.js` and `index.html`, implementing the following using jquery and zepto:

-1. Download zepto / jquery and put it in the js/lib directory.
+1. Download zepto / jquery (ie. from http://cdnjs.cloudflare.com/ajax/libs/zepto/1.1.3/zepto.min.js) and put it in the js/lib directory.
 Include it from index.html.
 2. Move the script tag to the head of the file, and use the document ready event from zepto/jQuery.
 3. Create a header and a text field for the name of the note
 4. Update the header whenever the text field changes